-Over the past few weeks I’ve had some issues with plugins and the theme I have installed, Pagelines.
+Over the past few weeks I’ve had some issues with plugins (in particular W3 Total Cache) and the theme I have installed, Pagelines.

 Initially I had thought it was problems with CloudFlare.
 Every now and again I kept getting an error page from CloudFlare stating that my website was down.

 Every few days my theme would also revert to its default settings and no matter how hard I tried I couldn’t get it to stop doing this.

 The last straw came when I updated my favourite plugin, CommentLuv to the latest version.

 When I tried to click back into the WordPress Dashboard disaster struck.
 All I could see were error messages and I couldn’t get into the dashboard at all.

 Andy Bailey really helped me out with the situation and after deleting a couple of plugins and reinstalling them via ftp I was back up and running again.

 I must admit I did sit for a few minutes thinking I had just lost everything and considering whether I should just give up.